natcap/invest.users-guide/source/crop_production.rst

   |float|float|
   +-----+-----+

-3. **Crop Production Map (Raster)** A set of GDAL-supported rasters spatially representing production for each crop.
+3. **Crop Production Map (Raster)** A set of GDAL-supported rasters spatially representing the total production for a given crop in each cell.
 Each cell value in the raster shall be a non-negative float value representing the total production over the cell's area under the given scenario in units of tons.

   +-----+-----+
   |float|float|